-Swanson was a National Endowment for the Arts John Renna Art Scholar in 2008-2010, a Jacob K. Javits Fellow in 2010-2011, and received a Wynn Newhouse Award from the Samuel I. Newhouse Foundation in 2013.
-Her work is held in collection at the Jeju Museum of Contemporary Art in Jeju, South Korea.
-She lives and works in New York, NY.
+Swanson was a National Endowment for the Arts John Renna Scholar in 2008–2010, Jacob K. Javits Fellow in 2010–2011, and received a Wynn Newhouse Award from the Samuel I. Newhouse Foundation in 2013.
+Her work is held in collection at the Attenborough Arts Centre in Leicester, United Kingdom, and the Jeju Museum of Contemporary Art in Jeju, South Korea.
+She lives and works in New York.

 - Born: Minneapolis, MN, USA